Do Go On - 396 - Rosemary Brown: A Musical Seance

 New York's got Broadway.

-And we've got Phillip.
+And we've got Philip.

 And we're lucky.

-What street- what street is that?
+What street is street is that?

 It's on Russell.

-Yeah, that's on Russell, and they're a bit further down.
+Yeah, that's on Russell and they're a bit further down.

 No, they're on Russell.